 Moving into a new home is an equally exciting and stressful experience.
-Whether you’re a first-time buyer, renter or you’re simply relocating, you might be surprised at how many things you have to think about.
 In the middle of planning all of your larger items, such as the main furniture or household appliances, you might disregard a couple of essential things that will surely come in handy before or shortly after the big move.
-To help the process run smoothly, we compiled an ultimate list of basic items that covers all the essentials you need for your new home:
+That is where a new home checklist becomes essential to keep at hand.
+To help the process run smoothly, we compiled an ultimate list of basic items that covers all the essentials you need for your new home.

 1. New door lock